 On this page

-If you produce, sell or import electrical and electronic devices, process electrical waste in the Netherlands or export discarded electrical equipment from the Netherlands, producer responsibility means you are responsible for managing these devices up to and including the waste phase.
+Do you produce, sell or import electrical and electronic devices in the Netherlands?
+Or do you process electrical waste (e-waste) or export discarded electrical equipment from the Netherlands?
+Then you are responsible for managing these devices up to and including the waste phase.
+This is producer responsibility

 You must comply with the regulations, for instance, you must make sure that: